CS 450 Homework 5

 These exercises concern streams and delayed evaluation, and provide some practice using them in a remarkable and non-trivial example—computing the decimal digits of π.

-Put your answers to these problems in the file pi.scm in your hw4 directory.
 This file should begin with some definitions from the textbook, which are included here.
-You should copy these definitions into the top of your file pi.scm (in addition to any other definitions you might find useful before starting the code for the various problems below).
-This is important: pi.scm should not load any other file—it should be a self-contained file that contains any code it needs.
+You should copy these definitions into the top of your file streams.scm (in addition to any other definitions you might find useful before starting the code for the various problems below).
+This is important: streams.scm should not load any other file—it should be a self-contained file that contains any code it needs.

-Please note: nowhere in the code for this assignment do you need to use set! or any other operator that changes the value of a variable.
-Sometimes colloquially, I write in the paper of "changing the value" of some variable.
+Also please note: nowhere in the code for this assignment do you need to use set! or any other operator that changes the value of a variable.
+Sometimes informally, I write in the paper of "changing the value" of some variable.
 What that always really means is a recursive call in which the new value is passed.
 But no variable actually changes its value.

 Please be careful about this.
 The whole point of this assignment is to use streams and recursion.
 If you read what I have written here carefully and do what I suggest, I think you will be amazed at how simple and clear the code for these procedures is.